benjystanton/benjystanton.github.io/src/posts/2019-11-14-what-have-i-accomplished-this-decade.md

 categories: personal
 ---

-<p class="lede">A list of big things that I’ve done over the past 10 years.
-Inspired by <a href="https://twitter.com/stfutony/status/1193954501620690944">that tweet</a>.
-Apologies for the self-congratulatory post.</p>
+A list of big things that I’ve done over the past 10 years.

 1. Got married
 2. Had our first baby